-I found this message many years ago on the very active discussion boards at www.naifa.com..
+I found this message many years ago on a very active discussion board.
 Not much has changed!!
 We all need the Top 10 ways to say NO!
 Appraiser Humor

 “I’ve been overwhelmed with orders from finance companies not local to my area requesting SFR apps.
 As with many of you, I’m a single shop operator feeding my family, and am skeptical of such “institutions,” if remittance is contingent upon my value at least meeting what they’re looking for.
 As we’re all probably getting good at weeding out their motives, perhaps they’re becoming more sophisticated.
 So, here’s my Top 10 list of clues, whereby I say “No.”